 Finally, the rescattering graphs sum up as

-where the first line represents the cases where $q_2$ is sourced by one of the original $n$ hard partons and also rescatters against another one of them.
-The second line accounts for cases in \fig{1L2R}d,e where the $q_2$ gluon is sourced by the $q_1$ gluon and rescatters against some other hard parton, and vice versa.
+where the first line represents the cases where $q_2$ is sourced by one of the original $n$ hard partons and also rescatters against another one of them (\fig{1L2R}d).
+The second line accounts for cases in \fig{1L2R}e,f where the $q_2$ gluon is sourced by the $q_1$ gluon and rescatters against some other hard parton, and vice versa.

 Having assembled all the ingredients, we are now in the position to write down the imaginary part of the one-loop, two-real emissions amplitude: